jcardibofth2k/Gopro336a/README.md

 It is NOT buildable.

+Keep in mind, any code you copy from this repo is property of the Konas devs

 As stated earlier, minecraft mappings have already been applied.
 Don't get the renamed "Field*****" names confused with the minecraft mapping names, or else you will look really dumb.

 Skiding is cringe